Review of Neutral Naturalness

 \subsection{Fraternal Twin Higgs Dark Matter}

 The fraternal twin Higgs model automatically includes several dark matter candidates.
 In this model there is only a single generation of twin leptons, the twin $\tau$ and twin $\nu$, at least one of which is stabilized by twin lepton number.
-When twin hypercharge is not gauged, the twin $\tau$ freezes out via interactions mediated by the twin $W$ and is a viable WIMP for masses between roughly between 60 GeV and 150 GeV~\cite{Garcia:2015loa,Craig:2015xla}.
+When twin hypercharge is not gauged, the twin $\tau$ freezes out via interactions mediated by the twin $W$ and is a viable weakly interacting massive particle (WIMP) for masses between roughly 60 GeV and 150 GeV~\cite{Garcia:2015loa,Craig:2015xla}.
 If one allows for the twin $\nu$ mass to be comparable to the twin $\tau$, then the dark matter becomes multicomponent, consisting of the twin $\tau$, twin $\nu$, and possibly also the twin $W$~\cite{Garcia:2015loa}.
-Weakly gauging twin hypercharge opens up another annihilation channel for the twin $\tau$ which lowers the preferred mass range to about $1-20~{\rm GeV}$~\cite{Craig:2015xla}.
-In the fraternal twin model the twin $\tau$ unavoidably interacts with the Higgs leading to tension with current direction detection bounds~\cite{LUX:2016ggv,PandaX-II:2017hlx,XENON:2018voc}.
-With an additional set of hypercharged scalars the relation between the twin $\tau$ mass and direct detection cross section can be broken allowing for rates below those of the neutrino floor~\cite{Curtin:2021spx}.
+Weakly gauging twin hypercharge opens up another annihilation channel for the twin $\tau$ which lowers the preferred mass range to about 1\textendash20~GeV~\cite{Craig:2015xla}.
+In the fraternal twin model the twin $\tau$ unavoidably interacts with the Higgs leading to tension with current direct detection bounds~\cite{LUX:2016ggv,PandaX-II:2017hlx,XENON:2018voc}.
+These bounds can be avoided in models where twin hypercharge is spontaneously broken by additional hypercharged scalars.
+This allows for new Yukawa couplings involving the hypercharge scalar that dynamically generate contributions to the twin $\tau$ mass, thereby decoupling it from the direct-detection cross section and allowing rates below the neutrino floor~\cite{Curtin:2021spx}.